dd-solve/dd-solve.github.io/src/content/home/AboutUs.md

-### Founded in Switzerland, [by xxxx and yyy ] our multidisciplinary team merges expertise in electronics, mechanics, optics, and software to deliver cutting-edge, turnkey, end‑to‑end integrated systems solutions worldwide.
+### Founded in Switzerland in July 2025 our multidisciplinary team merges expertise in electronics, mechanics, optics, and software to deliver cutting-edge, turnkey, end‑to‑end integrated systems solutions worldwide.

 ### Leveraging over a decade of experience, we partner with startups, OEMs, and research institutions to drive innovation across industries.